howerj/lfsr-vhdl/readme.md

 # To Do / Future Directions

-* Improve the documentation; the addition of timing diagrams, terminal capture of the simulation running, state-machine diagrams and the like would all help.
-Much of the documentation from the sister project could be incorporated into this one.
+* Improve the documentation; timing diagrams, more terminal capture, documentation from the sister project, and more information on the Forth interpreter itself could all be added.
+* The Forth available at <https://github.com/howerj/subleq> is more advanced and could be reintegrated into this project.
 * Optimize the CPU core:
   - The Input/Output system could be reworked, making I/O truly memory mapped.
 * See <https://github.com/howerj/lfsr> for more information and suggestions.
-* The number of these devices that could fit on one device could be quite large, limited perhaps by the number of Block RAMs available.
+* The number of these devices that could fit on one device could be quite large, limited by the number of Block RAMs available.
 Modifications would have to be made to program and interact with a matrix of these CPUs, but it might be a neat thing to do.
 They could take their input from the same UART and the same starting commands or boot image, synchronization could be